Ease Of Use

 Grammarly works in a few different ways.
 It can be incorporated through an extension or a few other methods.
 These methods include:

-- Copy and paste directly into Grammarly for grammar checking, spell check, and proofreading.
+- Copy and paste directly into Grammarly for grammar checking, spell check, review and proofreading.

-- Directly write into Grammarly and use it as a writing app to see errors as you go
+- Directly write into Grammarly and use it as a writing program to see errors as you go.

 - Install the Grammarly plugin directly into Word.
-This enables it to check as you write (note: not applicable on MS Word for Mac)
+This enables it to check and review as you write (note: not applicable on MS Word for Mac).

 Once installed, the tool underlines mistakes in a few different colors.
 Red indicates basic grammar and spelling mistakes.
 Advanced errors like style and best practices are underlined in yellow.
 This capability is specific to premium users.
 Hovering over these indicated phrases or words opens the option to fix the error or read a detailed explanation of the reason behind the mistake.
 The explanations are useful as they provide example sentences to let you know how you could make the sentence stronger.